 Speed of onset

-Arthritis can happen very quickly in the case of traumatic injury or infection to the joint when symptoms of pain (lameness) develop very quickly or it can develop gradually over a longer period of time when associated with age related wear and tear to the joint.
+Arthritis can happen very quickly in the case of traumatic injury or infection to the joint when symptoms of pain (lameness) develop very quickly, or it can develop gradually over a longer period of time when associated with age-related wear and tear.

-- Visible swelling of joint – Joint inflammation results in more joint fluid being produced
+- Visible swelling of the joint (a result of more joint fluid being produced)

 - Restricted range of joint motion

 - Pain on flexion of the joint